How to Buy the Best Infinite Banking Policy

 4. Customer Service

 What kind of customer service does the insurance company provide?
 How responsive are the insurance companies?
 This is information your producer or agent will know well.
-Each company operates differently and their own way of doing things.
-Some may even be faster at distributing funds than others.
+Each company operates differently and has its own way of doing things.
+The best life insurance companies for infinite banking may even be faster at distributing funds than others.
 If you’re going to be using your policy over your whole lifetime, choosing a company with good service will benefit you.

 It’s also important to note that while you can execute an IBC strategy with any mutual company, not every insurance company supports the idea or understands it.
 Your producer can also help you identify which companies understand what you’re trying to do.